cjacker/opensource-toolchain-bouffalo-lab/README.md

 If all good, the target file is 'out/app/usb2dualuart/usb2dualuart_bl702.bin'.

-To program these firmwares to Sipeed rv debugger plus, you should use:
+To program these firmwares to Sipeed rv debugger plus, you can use:

 ```
 bflb-mcu-tool --chipname=bl702 --interface=uart --port=/dev/ttyACM0 --baudrate=2000000  <firmware.bin>